 Even healthy hens, primarily on there younger years, will occasionally lay a misshapen egg here there.
 However, defective eggs should not occur on frequent basis.
 In this post, I will explain the causes of two common egg shell quality problems: Smashed-in eggs (which are also called slab-Sided eggs) and White-banded eggs…

 The Main Causes: Drastic lighting changes, Over-crowding and/or stress.
 Slab-sided eggs can also be an indicator of illness.
 However, I have had perfectly healthy hens in my flock lay them and an occasional occurrence is nothing to be overly concerned of.

 How it happens:

 When two eggs enter the shell gland pouch (one shortly after the other), the second egg, being not as complete as the first, flattens on the side where the two eggs make contact.

 White Banded Eggs

 White-Banded eggs (pictured below) are caused by the same thing as slab sided eggs (eggs coming into contact with one another).
-However, the reason that the result varies is because the calcification process that is interrupted by egg shell contact, resulting in a ring of calcium.
+However, the reason that the result varies is because the collision only interrupts the calcification process, resulting in a ring of calcium.